anonymus1145/CLI-Pet-Management/README.md

 ### Launch

 1. Download he project into a folder in your computer.
+2. Create a database locally or remote (cloud) and change the credentials from the connection string in appsettings.jason.
-2. Open the command line and go in the folder where the project is.
+3. Open the command line and go in the folder where the project is.
-3. Run the command : dotnet run
+4. Run the command : dotnet run

 Before runing the project you will need to instal .NET SDK